 Note: Depending on your audience, you may not need to use all of the networks noted here and you may have to use Instagram, Snapchat, and Tumblr instead.

 Step Eight – Blog Tour

-Either hire a company to handle your blog tour or contact your colleagues and ask if you can write guest posts during your book launch.
+Either hire a company to handle your blog tour or contact your colleagues and leaders in the publishing industry and ask if you can write guest posts during your book launch.